Brand awareness metrics you should track

 Next time, someone wants to buy a beauty product they will likely recall the name they associate with red carpet looks.

-That’s the desired effect of a brand awareness campaign.
+That’s the effect of an increase in brand awareness.

 The question remains — how do you measure the effects of brand awareness campaign?